 A More Detailed Look at Timelines

 Children are the most adaptable of the three groups (i.e., a little bit of effort in restoring proper foot anatomy goes a long way with this group).
 In many cases, children’s feet respond quickly to corrective toe positioning, and the long-term use of toe spacers may not be necessary.
-Athletes are an interesting group because they can do considerable damage to their feet through the prolonged use of severely constricting footwear, yet they respond very well to Correct Toes when the toe spacers are adopted and used in appropriate footwear.
+Athletes are an interesting group because they can do considerable damage to their feet through the prolonged use of severely constricting footwear, yet they respond very well to Correct Toes when the toe spacers are adopted and used inside appropriate footwear.
 Athletes, especially runners, subject their feet and toes to tremendous repetitive forces during weight-bearing activity.
 If the toes are properly aligned, however, these forces can accelerate the corrective effect of the toe spacers.
 Elderly individuals are often the least adaptable and the least likely to see lasting structural changes in their feet and toes (due to decreased tissue mobility).
 This is not to say, however, that elderly individuals will not experience lasting relief from their chronic foot and lower leg problems with regular use of Correct Toes.
 In fact, many seniors report excellent results and improved quality of life (including a heightened sense of balance) with consistent Correct Toes use.